Griffin, a Grambling State University grad, is helping HBCUs monetize their intellectual property.

 “It’s really about taking something that is being used for one purpose and finding an alternative solution for it,” she said.

 Griffin grew up in San Bernardino, CA and graduated from Grambling State University with degrees in Criminal Justice and Chemistry with a concentration in Forensic Science.
-Her initial goal was to work as a crime scene investigator and she did an internship with a forensic lab.
+She is a member of Delta Sigma Theta Sorority, Inc. Her initial goal was to work as a crime scene investigator and she did an internship with a forensic lab.
 While interesting, it left her feeling that there was something else that could enable her to contribute more, but struggled with finding an alternative that would encompass all she had learned and allow her to contribute to her community.

 The dean of her college recognized an entrepreneurial spirit in her, and encouraged her to enter a program at CSU San Bernardino that he felt would foster that and encompass Griffin’s goals.
 The program, The Integrated Technology Transfer Network, took Historically Black College and University (HBCU) students and taught them the business side of technology so they could translate the technical details into a value proposition in a way people could understand.